splunk/splunk-sdk-java/README.md

 #### Set up the .splunkrc file

-To connect to Splunk, many of the SDK examples and unit tests take command- line arguments that specify values for the host, port, and login credentials for Splunk.
-For convenience during development, you can store these arguments as key-value pairs in a text file named .splunkrc.
-Then, when you don't specify these arguments at the command line, the SDK examples and unit tests use the values from the .splunkrc file.
+To connect to Splunk, many of the SDK examples and unit tests take command-line arguments that specify values for the host, port, and login credentials for Splunk.
+For convenience during development, you can store these arguments as key-value pairs in a text file named **.splunkrc**.
+Then, the SDK examples and unit tests use the values from the **.splunkrc** file when you don't specify them.

-To use a .splunkrc file, create a text file with the following format:
+To use this convenience file, create a text file with the following format:

     # Host at which Splunk is reachable (OPTIONAL)
     host=localhost